RudiCamilleri/mita/README.md

 - replaceTenderData: Sets or replaces the ITenderData smart contract implementation (for initialization or upgrading)
 - changeClient: Changes the client wallet address of a contract to a new address
 - updateContractMax: Increases the min, medium and max server limits of the contract to the specified amount
-- collectDuePenaltyFromClient: Collects the due penalty fees from the client balance for an order that has its deadline due
-- collectFromClientPenaltyBalance: Collects fees from the client's penalty balance
-- collectFromClientGuaranteeBalance: Collects fees from the client's performance guarantee
-- refundOwnerBalance: Refunds the specified amount back to the owner
-- refundClientGuaranteeBalance: Refunds the remaining performance guarantee balance to the client if the contract is expired or terminated
-- refundClientPenaltyBalance: Refunds the remaining pending penalty balance to the client
-- payClientForOrder: Pays the client for the specified order delivery
-- payClient: Pays the client the specified amount (use only for special cases)
-- topUpPenalty: The client calls this function to top up the penalty balance
-- topUpPaymentsToClient: Tops up the pending balance of the smart contract for payments to client
 - extendOrderDeadline: Extends the order deadline to the specified date
 - extendContractDeadline: Extends the contract deadline to the specified date

+##### Transaction Handling

+- collectDuePenaltyFromClient: The owner collects the due penalty fees from the client balance for an order that has its deadline overdue
+- collectFromClientPenaltyBalance: The owner collects fees from the client's penalty balance
+- collectFromClientGuaranteeBalance: The owner collects fees from the client's performance guarantee
+- refundOwnerBalance: The smart contract refunds the specified amount back to the owner
+- refundClientGuaranteeBalance: The smart contract refunds the remaining performance guarantee balance to the client if the contract is expired or terminated
+- refundClientPenaltyBalance: The smart contract refunds the remaining pending penalty balance to the client
+- payClientForOrder: The smart contract pays the client for the specified order delivery
+- payClient: The smart contract pays the client the specified amount (use only for special cases)
+- topUpPenalty: The client calls this function to top up the penalty balance
+- topUpPaymentsToClient: The owner tops up the pending balance of the smart contract for pending payments to client

 ##### Options for termination